Second Life consists of “mini-buildings”: free-standing, modular

 coworkers or family.
 It is a modular, lightweight “room” that avoids the cost

 and time associated with retrofits: delivered in an elevator,

 assembled by two people in a day, and does not require a building permit.

 The product can be used both indoors or outdoors.
 Outdoors it

 transforms open lots, while indoors it adapts to the changing needs of

 workplaces and homes.
 However, the more time one spends indoors, the more one

-especially reducing stress and improving immune systems.
-Green Room support plants,
+needs meaningful interactions outdoors.
+The benefits include reducing stress and improving immune systems.
+Green Room supports plants,

 providing healthy environments and filtering air.
 When these walls are closed,